-Opened in February 2023, The House of Smalls is a little independent art gallery hosting unique shows in the heart of the historic North Cotswolds market town of Chipping Campden.
-Setting itself apart from more commercial galleries, The House of Smalls is proud to create opportunities and provide a space for local, UK-wide, and international artists to exhibit personal, diverse, and thought-provoking work in themed 3-4 week long exhibitions.
-Recent shows have explored issues such as menopause, hidden (physical and mental) scars, dependency and addiction, and confinement.
+Opened in March 2023, The House of Smalls is a little independent art gallery hosting unique shows in the heart of the historic North Cotswolds market town of Chipping Campden.
+Setting itself apart from more commercial galleries, The House of Smalls is proud to create exhibition opportunities and provide a safe and welcoming space for local, UK-wide and international, predominantly women, artists to exhibit personal, intuitive and thought-provoking work.
+Recent shows have explored issues such as grief and memory, menopause, confinement, and (hidden) physical and mental scars.

 "What I love most about THOS shows, and what separates them from others, is that the artists put a part of themselves into their work - it's not mainstream and it's not mass-produced; it's original, it's honest, it's powerful and it's real."